Topological Vibration Analysis of Elastic Lattices via Bloch Sphere Mapping: Lattice with Time-Independent Stiffness

-up to the expected jumps at $k L = 0, \pm \pi$.
-Further, the absolute phases $\arg (\hat{\alpha})$, $\arg (\hat{\beta})$, and $\arg (\hat{\gamma})$ show a single net $\pi$ twist as $k$ traverses the zone in the $\pi$-Zak case (Fig.~\ref{Phase_AC}), whereas it exhibits either zero or two twists in the $0$-Zak case (Fig.~\ref{Phase_1O}).
-This $\pi$-twist counting is the same geometric diagnostic used for the two-mass cell (Sec.~\ref{diatomic unit}) and is precisely what the inversion-protected quantization of the Zak phase prescribes in one dimension \cite{PhysRevLett.127.147401,longhi2018probing}.
+up to the expected $\pi$ flips at $kL = 0,\pm\pi$.
+Correspondingly, the absolute phases $\arg(\hat\alpha)$, $\arg(\hat\beta)$, and $\arg(\hat\gamma)$ accumulate a single net $\pi$ twist in the $\pi$-Zak case (Fig.~\ref{Phase_AC}) and show either zero or two twists in the $0$-Zak case (Fig.~\ref{Phase_1O}), matching the usual Zak classification of inversion-symmetric 1D lattices \cite{PhysRevLett.127.147401,xiao2016coexistence,longhi2018probing}.
+When inversion is broken, these relations unlock: the pairwise phase differences vary smoothly with $k$, and the absolute phases develop mixed slopes rather than coherent twist patterns (Fig.~\ref{Phase_2O}), reflecting the transition to a non-quantized, geometry-dependent Berry phase \cite{xiao2016coexistence,PhysRevResearch.4.023120}.

-Breaking inversion symmetry destroys this rigid phase locking: in case (iii) the pairwise phase differences vary smoothly with $k$ and are not pinned to $\pm \pi/2$; the absolute phases $\arg (\hat{\alpha})$, $\arg (\hat{\beta})$, and $\arg (\hat{\gamma})$ show mixed slopes rather than coherent, single-twist trends (Fig.~\ref{Phase_2O}).
-These behaviors---continuous drifts of relative and absolute phases and the loss of a well-defined $\pi$-twist count---are hallmarks of a non-quantized geometric phase \cite{xiao2016coexistence}.

-Within the inversion-symmetric sets, the relative-phase fingerprints are similar, so a practical discriminator between the two Zak classes is the evolution of the absolute phases with $k$.
-In the $\pi$-Zak case (Fig.~\ref{Phase_AC}) all three absolute phases increase monotonically over one traversal of the zone and host a single $\pi$ twist located either at the zone center or at the boundaries.
-In the $0$-Zak case (Fig.~\ref{Phase_1O}) each absolute phase either drifts without net twist or executes two equal-and-opposite twists over a $2\pi$ advance in $k$.
-This simple slope test---consistent with inversion-enforced quantization of the Berry phase in 1D lattices---proves useful for diagnosing topology directly from the measured modal phases \cite{PhysRevLett.127.147401}.

-Taken together, Fig.~\ref{Fig:Modulation_3Mass} and \ref{Fig:3MassPhase} encapsulates the central trends. (i) For inversion-symmetric triplets [(i)--(ii)] the Berry phase of each band is quantized ($0$ or $\pi$), the modulus hierarchy $\lvert\hat{\alpha}\rvert/\lvert\hat{\beta}\rvert/\lvert\hat{\gamma}\rvert$ cleanly labels the acoustic and optical branches, and the phase differences lock to $\pm \pi/2$ with a single ($\pi$-Zak) or zero/two ($0$-Zak) twists per Brillouin-zone revolution. (ii) For the inversion-broken triplet [(iii)] the phase differences are unlocked and the absolute phases show mixed drifts---signatures of non-quantized, geometry-dependent Berry phases.
-These observations mirror the two-mass results and align with the general principle that 1D inversion symmetry pins the Zak phase to $\{0, \pi\}$, whereas breaking inversion allows it to vary continuously \cite{xiao2016coexistence}.